injNinja/scripts/README.md

 Here you can find the pieces of code seen on my website, https://varslashblog.com

-Feel free to use them and share with your friends and colleagues!
+Feel free to use them and share with your friends and colleagues!!